32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 From the previous chapter, you know that muscle and organ function declines with age, especially in high age.
 In addition, the risk for both chronic and infectious diseases increases.

 A normal part of aging is that it becomes progressively harder to bounce back from diseases, stress, or even exercise.
-Now, imagine a senior that is very thin before they contract the flu or need surgery.
-In both cases, the senior will lose lean mass rapidly because of a reduction of physical activity.
-If said senior does not have any energy reserves, recovery becomes even harder.
+Now, imagine seniors that are very thin before they contract the flu or need surgery.
+In both cases, the seniors will lose lean mass rapidly because of a reduction of physical activity.
+Recovery is always slower in older individuals.
+If said seniors do not have any energy reserves, recovery becomes harder.

 This seems to be the reason why a BMI in the upper overweight range is indicative of good nutrition, as the senior has more nutrients and energy reserves to recover.